With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Wayside Youth/family Support Ntwk Twelve Prescott is a mental health treatment center in Arlington, MA, located at 12 Prescott Street, 2474 zip code area.
 Wayside Youth/family Support Ntwk Twelve Prescott provides residential treatment.
-Wayside Youth/family Support Ntwk Twelve Prescott offers group therapy, cognitive behavioral therapy and couples/family therapy to young adults.
-Wayside Youth/family Support Ntwk Twelve Prescott also supports transitional age young adults and people with serious mental illness.
-Additional services at Wayside Youth/family Support Ntwk Twelve Prescott consist of case management, mentoring/peer support/consumer-run services and family psychoeducation.
+Wayside Youth/family Support Ntwk Twelve Prescott offers dialectical behavior therapy, activity therapy and cognitive behavioral therapy to young adults.
+Wayside Youth/family Support Ntwk Twelve Prescott also supports people with serious mental illness and transitional age young adults.
+Additional services at Wayside Youth/family Support Ntwk Twelve Prescott consist of court-ordered outpatient treatment, mentoring/peer support/consumer-run services and case management.

 Learn MoreFellside is a mental health clinic in Medford, Massachusetts, located at 34 Grove Street, 2153.
 Fellside offers residential treatment.
-Fellside provides activity therapy, cognitive behavioral therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
+Fellside provides individual psychotherapy, group therapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
 Fellside also supports people with serious mental illness.
-Some other services provided by Fellside include vocational rehabilitation services, supported employment and case management.
+Some other services provided by Fellside include vocational rehabilitation services, case management and supported employment.

 Learn MoreEdinburg Center Inc is a mental health facility in Belmont, MA, located at 63 Hull Street, 2478 zip code area.
 Edinburg Center Inc provides residential treatment.
-Additional services offered by Edinburg Center Inc consist of case management, psychosocial rehabilitation services and illness management and recovery.
+Additional services offered by Edinburg Center Inc consist of psychosocial rehabilitation services, illness management and recovery and case management.

 Learn MoreGunderson Residence is a mental health center in Lee, Massachusetts, located at 5 Spruce Street, 2138 zip code.
 Gunderson Residence provides residential treatment.
-Gunderson Residence offers trauma therapy, cognitive behavioral therapy and individual psychotherapy to young adults and adults.
-Gunderson Residence also supports transitional age young adults, people with PTSD and patients with eating disorders.
-More services available at Gunderson Residence include vocational rehabilitation services, family psychoeducation and case management.
+Gunderson Residence offers couples/family therapy, dialectical behavior therapy and individual psychotherapy to young adults and adults.
+Gunderson Residence also supports people with PTSD, people with trauma and patients with eating disorders.
+More services available at Gunderson Residence include diet and exercise counseling, vocational rehabilitation services and case management.

 Learn MoreJustice Resource Institute Inc Pelham Academy is a mental health treatment center in Lexington, MA, located at 13 Pelham Road, 2421 zip code area.
 Justice Resource Institute Inc Pelham Academy provides residential treatment.
-Justice Resource Institute Inc Pelham Academy offers couples/family therapy, psychotropic medication and activity therapy to children / adolescents.
+Justice Resource Institute Inc Pelham Academy offers psychotropic medication, activity therapy and dialectical behavior therapy to children / adolescents.
 Justice Resource Institute Inc Pelham Academy also supports people with PTSD and children/adolescents with serious emotional disturbance.
-Additional services at Justice Resource Institute Inc Pelham Academy consist of psychosocial rehabilitation services, suicide prevention services and education services.
+Additional services at Justice Resource Institute Inc Pelham Academy consist of education services, suicide prevention services and psychosocial rehabilitation services.

 Learn MoreCambridge Eating Disorder Center cedc is one of mental health facilities in Cambridge, Massachusetts, located at 3 Bow Street, 2138 zip code.
-Cambridge Eating Disorder Center cedc provides partial hospitalization/day treatment, outpatient treatment and residential treatment.
-Cambridge Eating Disorder Center cedc provides cognitive behavioral therapy, dialectical behavior therapy and group therapy to young adults, children / adolescents and seniors 65 or older.
-Cambridge Eating Disorder Center cedc also supports LGBT and patients with eating disorders.
+Cambridge Eating Disorder Center cedc provides residential treatment, outpatient treatment and partial hospitalization/day treatment.
+Cambridge Eating Disorder Center cedc provides activity therapy, cognitive behavioral therapy and group therapy to children / adolescents, adults and seniors 65 or older.
+Cambridge Eating Disorder Center cedc also supports patients with eating disorders and LGBT.
 Additional services provided at Cambridge Eating Disorder Center cedc include assertive community treatment, intensive case management and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.